KhronosGroup/KTX-Software/lib/mainpage.md

 ktxVulkanDeviceInfo vdi;
 ktxVulkanTexture texture;

-// Set up Vulkan physical & logical devices, queue and command pool.
+// Set up Vulkan physical device (gpu), logical device (device), queue
-// Save the handles to these in a struct called vkctx. ktxVulkanDeviceInfo_Construct(&vdi, vkctx.gpu, vkctx.device,
+// and command pool.
+Save the handles to these in a struct called vkctx.
+// ktx VulkanDeviceInfo is used to pass these with the expectation that
+// apps are likely to upload a large number of textures. ktxVulkanDeviceInfo_Construct(&vdi, vkctx.gpu, vkctx.device,
                               vkctx.queue, vkctx.commandPool, nullptr);